 - Main work #2

-I was recently introduced to the half-kneeling OHP and like it a lot.
-Rowers often struggle with torso bracing and thoracic mobility on the barbell overhead press and end up pressing from unstable spinal positions.
+The half-kneeling overhead press is a great intermediate shoulder pressing exercise for rowers.
+Rowers often struggle with torso bracing and thoracic mobility on the barbell overhead press and end up pressing from unstable torso positions.
 This reduces effectiveness of the lift and increases risk of injury.
 If you have good torso bracing and thoracic mobility, by all means, go ahead and use the barbell OHP or push press here.
 For those who need some extra help, the half-kneeling variation makes it easier to get a good brace and the unilateral element of the lift allows for greater focus to left-right muscular balance.

-I’m officially a kettlebell swing convert.
-It is a fantastic way to train the hip hinge motion, a commonly weak motor pattern in rowers.
-We will do 4-5 sets of 8-10 reps to allow for practice on the lift, focusing on torso tightness and good hinging.
-It is also a phenomenal way to practice the pulsing motion of the rowing stroke, and I cue my athletes to think “push-swing” on each rep just like in rowing.
-The lifter pushes explosively with the lower body, sustains the movement through a tight torso brace, then simply follows through with the upper body.
-A key benefit of strength training is in teaching similar lessons to rowing training.
+I find the kettlebell swing to be a fantastic way to train the hip hinge motion, a commonly weak motor pattern in rowers.
+We will do 4-5 sets of 8-10 reps for practice on the lift, focusing on torso tightness and good hinging, and we will progress this in the winter to higher intensity, lower rep power work.
+The swing is also a great way to practice the pulsing motion of the rowing stroke, and I cue athletes to think “push-swing” on each rep just like in rowing.
+The lifter pushes explosively with the lower body, sustains the movement through a tight torso brace, then follows through with the upper body.
+It’s nice when strength training exercises can double-up to teach similar physical lessons to rowing technique.

-- Circuit 1: 4 rounds of 8 reps each
+- Example: 4 sets of 8 reps each

 - Dumbbell incline bench